In this next example we take a look how we interact with an API.

 try {

-// Fetching planets from SWAPI and passing it into a state variable
+// Fetching quotes from Game of Thrones and passing it into a state variable

 if (!response.ok) {